Shoaf Plantation ---- Nigerian Dwarf Goats---

 Or do you specifically want kids that YOU will bottle feed,(See the bottle baby limitations below).

-5)Do you have color specifics?
+5)Do you want any characteristic specifics?
 (Specifics might take longer to get).

 We will contact you via phone and/or e-mail with pictures of kid/s when your turn comes.
 We will only wait about 2 days for you to respond, then we will move on to the next person on the waiting list.
 You'll always have the option to pass, but if we get no response from you, we'll assume you no longer have interest, and you'll be dropped from our waiting list.